hdan-design/hdan-design.github.io/_projects/1-MyCrimson.md

 I conducted user research, and designed the user experience (UX) and user interface (UI) of the final solution.
 I worked together with another user researcher to conduct research and synthesize findings.

 ---
-*Due to a Non-Disclosure Agreement, fictional company details and brand content are added for presentation purposes.*

 ## The Solution